coder/coder/README.md

 [Join our Discord](https://discord.gg/coder) to provide feedback on in-progress features, and chat with the community using Coder!

-## Contributing

-We are always happy to see new contributors to Coder.
-If you are new to the Coder codebase, we have [a guide on how to get started](https://coder.com/docs/v2/latest/CONTRIBUTING).
-We'd love to see your contributions!

 ## Integrations

 We are always working on new integrations.
 Feel free to open an issue to request an integration.
 Contributions are welcome in any official or community repositories.